wo80/Triangle/README.md

 If you don't want to use the aCute extension, add `NO_ACUTE` to preprocessor definitions.

+A brief [porting guide](https://github.com/wo80/Triangle/wiki/Porting-Guide) for the new API is available in the wiki.

 ## Changes ##

 Changes to Triangle: